jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 Would you continue development on the old project or switch to the new one?

   sunk costs - The decision should be based upon its value in todays market.
-Investment costs should not be part of the decision.
+Past expenses should not influence the decision.

 # Questions From Managers

 1. Where do you see yourself in 5 years?

-  (A person should have some sort of specific goal for the future.)
+  (A person should have some specific goal for the future.)

 1. Do you have any questions for me?

-  (Having lots of interesting questions helps to show interest.)
+  (Having lots of questions helps to show interest.)

+  (see Questions For Managers section)

 # Questions From Electrical Engineers and Programmers